 Attention: The bitcoin network is currently experiencing heavy traffic.
 This is affecting bitcoin users worldwide and causing transactions to process slower than normal.
 We apologize for the inconvenience and thank you for your patience.

-You will need a Bitcoin wallet to safely and securely store your Bitcoin and give you access to the Bitcoin payments network.
-Whether you decide to store your Bitcoin with an online service or choose to control your own keys on your device, either option should provide you with the basic functions for receiving, storing, and sending Bitcoins to other wallet addresses.
+You will need a crypto wallet to safely and securely store your crypto and give you access to the Bitcoin and Litecoin payments network.
+Whether you decide to store your crypto with an online service or choose to control your own keys on your device, either option should provide you with the basic functions for receiving, storing, and sending Bitcoins and Litecoin to other wallet addresses.

-Think of your Bitcoin wallet as both a keyring and address book in one.
-As a keyring, it keeps track of all of the keys that “unlock” your Bitcoin, allowing you to spend them.
-As an address book, the wallet provides you with the addresses linked to your keys, which you can share with other individuals to receive Bitcoin.
+Think of your crypto wallet as both a keyring and address book in one.
+As a keyring, it keeps track of all of the keys that “unlock” your crypto, allowing you to spend them.
+As an address book, the wallet provides you with the addresses linked to your keys, which you can share with other individuals to receive Bitcoin and Litecoin.